 Terrible Twos – are they Really?

-Disciplining toddlers is a thing, a wide ranged concern that starts, not surprisingly at around two years if age because at this age our little ones are starting to understand what they want.
-And what they don’t want.
-And when they want it and how.
-Not only that they start to understand this, they are also now able to communicate it.
-And this is where the power struggle begins.
+Disciplining toddlers is a thing, a wide ranged concern that starts, not surprisingly at around two years if age because at this age our little ones are starting to understand what they want, and to assert their autonomy.
+Not only that they now start to experience their autonomy, they are also now able to communicate it.
+And this is where the power struggles begin.
 We say something, they say “NO!”, and then we fight.
 Because we are stronger, they need to do as we say, they need to cooperate, they need to comply, they need to follow the rules.
 But the truth is, that they don’t “NEED” all that.
 Needs are what we are born with; they need autonomy, they need freedom of choice, they need peace, meaning, and connection.
 Everything else is a myth.

 A toddler who is constantly shushed, paused from doing whatever it is he is doing, who is forced to go places he doesn’t want or do things he doesn’t want to do, who is yelled at and denied of attachment, is a toddler who WILL RESIST US WITH EVERYTHING HE HAS because he is designed to do just that – resist control.

 This oppression of self, the silencing of existential human needs that is passed from one generation to the other is the reason for the world as we know it.
 While everyone are fighting to be right, to be strong, to be better (than someone else), no one seems to be fighting for happiness.
 We are controlled, and ruined, by our imaginary need to control, to discipline.